 - Division of Basic and Integrative Biological Sciences – DBIB

-- Biological Chemistry and Macromolecular Biophysics – BCMB
+- Macromolecular Biophysics and Biological Chemistry – MBBC

 - Study Section:

-Until recently he ran the Fellowships: Synthetic and Biological Chemistry F04A-W(20) panel.
-He received his Ph.D. in organic chemistry from Harvard University and did postdoctoral work in organic synthesis at the University of Pittsburgh.
+Dr. Mike Eissenstat received his Ph.D. in organic chemistry from Harvard University and did postdoctoral work in organic synthesis at the University of Pittsburgh.
 He then joined Sterling Drug as a medicinal chemist, where he worked in many therapeutic areas and was co-project leader of the analgesics project team.
-He subsequently joined the Structural Biochemistry Program of SAIC at NCI-Frederick where he worked on structure based drug design of HIV protease and other aspartyl protease inhibitors.
+He subsequently joined the Structural Biochemistry Program of SAIC at NCI-Frederick where he worked on structure-based drug design of HIV protease and other aspartyl protease inhibitors.
 Then, after a brief stint at Tibotec Inc. as Associate Director, he helped found Sequoia Pharmaceuticals.
-As the Vice President of Chemistry at Sequoia his team discovered the HIV protease inhibitor SPI-256 and the PK enhancer SPI-452.
-Both of these compounds completed Phase 1 clinical trials.
-Dr. Eissenstat joined the Biological Chemistry and Macromolecular Biophysics (BCMB) Integrated review Group (IRG) at CSR in 2012.
+As the Vice President of Chemistry at Sequoia, his team discovered the HIV protease inhibitor SPI-256 and the PK enhancer SPI-452, both compounds have completed Phase 1 clinical trials.